 The Organisation for Economic Co-Operation and Development (OECD) ranks India as being the 8th largest R&D investor worldwide.
 According to OECD (2006) India's R&D expenditures grew by nearly 8% p.a. on average between 1995 and 2004 reaching USD 24 billion in terms of purchasing power parity (PPP).
 The European Union (EU) counts India among "major R&D performing countries in the world" (INNO METRICS, 2006).
-Many other recent studies suggest India to be one of the most attractive locations worldwide for R&D and Innovation offshoring; see for instance studies by LTT Research (2007), the Economist Intelligence Unit (EIU, 2004), A.T.
+Many other recent studies suggest India to be one of the most attractive locations worldwide for R&D and Innovation offshoring; see for instance studies by LTT Research (2007)2, the Economist Intelligence Unit (EIU, 2004), A.T.
 Kearney (2007), Boston Consulting Group (BCG, 2006), and Booz Allen Hamilton (Doz et al, 2006).

 Since most of these studies pursue a global perspective, there has been a general lack of empirically-based independent, academic research on issues specific to the Indian context.
 In 2005 Gupta and Dutta, both scientists with Indian Government's Department of Science and Technology (DST), provided a valuable piece of information on India's National Innovation System mainly dealing with the role of the Government.
 Only in 2007, after initiation of our project, a few more works dealing with India's National Innovation System have been published; e.g. Bound (2007), CII (2007), Dutz (2007), and Mitra (2007).
-Additionally, Mani (2006; 2007) has written on India's sectoral systems of innovation, mainly related to the Pharmaceutical industry, whereas Parveen Arora (2007), scientist with DST's National Science & Technology Management information System, has examined the role of the Government in India's "Biotechnology Innovation System".
-Nassif (2007) undertakes a comparative analysis of national innovation systems as well as of macro-economic policies of India and Brazil.
+Additionally, Mani (2006; 2007) has written on India's sectoral systems of innovation, mainly related to the Pharmaceutical industry, whereas Parveen Arora (2007), scientist with DST's National Science & Technology Management information System'.
+Nassif (2007) undertakes a comparative analysis of national innovation systems and macro-economic policies of India and Brazil.

-Despite these recent efforts there remains the general need to connect India's innovation system with India's increasing role as a hub for global R&D. There is only a limited number of "practical" reports and material available dealing with the chances and challenges of innovation offshoring to India from firm's perspective, especially related to India's intrinsic
+Despite these recent efforts there remains the general need to connect India's innovation system with India's increasing role as a hub for global R&D. There is only a limited number of "practical" reports and material available dealing with the chances and challenges of innovation offshoring to India from firm's perspective, especially related to India's intrinsic "innovation system".
+This is despite the fact that India is among those few developing countries, which intensively reflect upon setting up a national innovation agenda, as can be seen in Chapter 4.

-Government of India's "Technology Policy Statement" in 1983; see chapter 4.
+1 Government of India's "Technology Policy Statement" in 1983; see chapter 4.

-&lt;sup>2 This study was conducted on behalf of the European Commission.
+2 This study was conducted on behalf of the European Commission.